12 Accounting Jobs for Accounting Majors to Consider

 7. Actuary

 Actuaries use mathematics, statistics, and financial information and theory to assess the financial costs of risk and uncertainty.
 Actuaries work for a variety of businesses, and they are essential positions at financial consultancies, insurance agencies and banks.
 A bachelor’s degree in any field related to finance or business, including accounting, is typically all that’s needed to enter the industry.
 Aspiring actuaries must also pass a series of exams to become certified in the profession.
 Professional actuaries should be certified through the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).
 Both groups have a unique set of tests you have to pass.
-If you recently graduated from college and want to become an actuary, now is the time to start preparing for those tests.
+If you recently graduated from college and want to have a career as an actuary, now is the time to start preparing for those tests.
 They can take hundreds of hours to prepare for.

 Median annual wage: $101,560